Farmland Buying

 Can non-agriculturists buy agricultural land in Karnataka?

 Yes.
 Karnataka's Land Reforms Act Sections 79A and 79B, which restricted farmland purchase by non-agriculturists, were repealed by the Karnataka Land Reforms (Amendment) Act, 2020.
-Today, any Indian citizen can purchase agricultural land in Karnataka without needing an agricultural income background.
+Today, a resident Indian buyer can purchase agricultural land in Karnataka without needing an agricultural income background.

 What did the Karnataka Land Reforms Act amendment of 2020 change?